-Many linters support fixing offending lines automatically.
-When this happens, your original changes are in the staging area, while the linter fixes are in the work tree.
+Requiring changes to be staged allows for a nice property: Many pre-commit hooks support fixing offending lines automatically, for example black, prettier, and reorder-python-imports.
+When this happens, your original changes are in the staging area, while the fixes are in the work tree.
 You can accept the fixes by staging them with git add before committing again.